swiftlang/swift-evolution/proposals/nnnn-string-validating-initializers.md

   /// This initializer does not try to repair ill-formed code unit sequences.
   /// If any are found, the result of the initializer is `nil`.
   ///
-  /// The following example calls this initializer with pointers to the
+  /// The following example calls this initializer with the contents of two
-  /// contents of two different `CChar` arrays---first with a well-formed UTF-8
+  /// different `CChar` arrays---first with a well-formed UTF-8
   /// code unit sequence and then with an ill-formed code unit sequence.
   ///
-  ///     let validUTF8: [CChar] = [67, 97, 102, -61, -87]
+  ///     let validUTF8: [CChar] = [67, 97, 0, 102, -61, -87]
   ///     validUTF8.withUnsafeBufferPointer {
   ///         let s = String(validatingAsUTF8: $0)
   ///         print(s)